denironyx/systems-that-decide-what-matters/README.md

 - Identity is a belief, not a fact
 - Representation matters more than models
-- Confidence should be first-class data
+- Confidence should be first class data
 - Decisions are different from predictions
 - Systems shape human attention
 - Automation must remain accountable
+- Human should be in the loop

 ---